FLoPS: Semantics, Operations, and Properties of P3109 Floating-Point Representations in Lean: The Framework

 Lastly, we define a mapping $[\![\cdot]\!]$ from the P3109 algebraic model to the set of closed extended reals.
 We express closed extended reals as a sum type of extended reals for finite values and the unit type for special values.
 Finite P3109 values defined by the pair $(m, e)$ map to $m \times 2^e$.
 For \texttt{Extended} formats, $+\infty$ and $-\infty$ map to $\top$ and $\bot$ respectively. \texttt{NaN} maps to the unit, right injected.
 We formally define the value set $\mathcal{V}_{f}$ of a format $f$ as the range of the evaluation function: $ \mathcal{V}_f = \{ v \mid \exists a \in \texttt{p3109}_f, [\![a]\!] = v \} $.
-This construction guarantees that every semantic value in $\mathcal{V}_f$ has at least one algebraic representative.
-To ensure model correctness, we must confirm that this mapping is invertible: the algebraic structure fully captures the semantics without information loss.
-We establish invertibility in the next section, in which we prove the correctness of the formalization.
+We establish the invertibility of the mapping in the next section, in which we prove the correctness of the formalization.